Segmented Bar Chart Maker

 1

-Open the AECharts editor and select Bar Chart from the chart type picker, then enable stacked mode.
-If you want a different visual style, browse the template explorer on the right panel and click any template to apply it instantly.
+Open the AECharts editor, select Bar Chart from the chart type picker, and choose the horizontal stacked variant.
+Browse the template explorer on the right panel to apply a visual style instantly.

 2